Hema-mv/ecommerce-client/ecommerce-client/README.md

 # Ecommerce Client

 This is an ecommerce client application built with React and Vite.
-It provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+It provides a minimal setup to get React working in Vite

 ## Getting Started